TECH-ALGORITHM/BridgeLabz_2115000137/README.md

     This solution covers the practice problems assigned on this date, with detailed steps and explanations.

-January 28, 2025

-Added practice problem solution for January 28, 2025.

-The solution is uploaded as a .java file.

 This solution covers the practice problems assigned on this date, with detailed steps and explanations.
 January 25, 2025